sef-global/Documentation/Job Roles and Descriptions.md

 ### Student Amabassador

+* Organize 3+ events to promote SEF at your organization.

 * Act as the liason between the representing university/ institute and the foundation.

 * Share and communicate foundation related messages, news and events to the university/ institute community.